Voycepeh/CaliVision/README.md

 ## Why I built CaliVision

-I built CaliVision because my own movement practice felt too unstructured when it depended on recording videos and replaying them manually.
-I wanted a tighter loop: practice with intention, compare against references, and get structured feedback quickly enough to adjust in the next set—not hours later.
+I built CaliVision because i want help in visualizing my handstand stack.
+I was already recording videos and replaying them manually.
+I wanted to compare it against references, and get structured feedback quickly enough to adjust in the next set.

 The goal is simple: shorten the feedback cycle for calisthenics and handstand training through analysis, comparison, and drill-centered review.

-CaliVision is also an active experiment in practical AI-assisted software development, where AI helps accelerate the work but does not replace human judgment.
+CaliVision is also an active experiment in practical AI-assisted software development (aka vibe coding), where AI helps accelerate the work but does not replace human judgment.
+I come from a data architecture and business intelligence background so i have little to no App development experience.
+So why not take a challenge in creating an android app that use computer vison to analyse my body skeleton and supervise a ML classification model to recognize phases of a handstand push-up.

 ## How this project is built